Kaisrlik/.vim/README.md

 ### vim-airline

-Lean & mean status/tabline for vim that's light as air.
+Lean & mean status/tabline for vim

 ### powerline

 is a statusline plugin for vim, and provides statuslines and prompts for several other applications, including zsh, bash, fish, tmux, IPython, Awesome, i3 and Qtile.

-### powerline/fonts

 ### vim-fugitive